EricGebhart/Simple_Process_REPL/README.md

 or maybe it downloads an image and creates a bootable sdcard with all the steps required... etc.

-SPR handles the foundation, It manages logging and yaml configurations.
+SPR handles the foundation, It can import python modules, it has namespaces, It manages logging and yaml configurations.
+As well as Stateful data.
 It has integrated help, and can be fully introspected within it's self.

-It can be configured to run as an application, which will execute once, or in a loop over and over.
+It can be configured to run as an application, which will execute once, or in a loop over and over with the `-i, --interactive` option.
 Help is fully configurable to complete the illusion.
 At the same time it has extensive internal help.

 When run as a REPL SPR has history, tab completion, and complete access to all functionality within your application.

-SPR gives you a tree of data to hold everything you could want.
-It has a simple expandable data tree defined in yaml.
+SPR gives you YAML as a way to define your own tree of data to hold everything you could want.
-Configurations for everything.
-It's a bit painful, but not unlike assembly code, just put your value over there, so someone else can get it later.

-This allows you to write simple functions which set and get their configuration and stateful data in the tree, and/or interact with other things.
+All of this allows you to write simple functions which set and get their configuration and stateful data in the tree, and/or interact with other things.
 There is a notion of devices, there are simple dialogs and cli prompts,